Michael Loss

 Michael Loss (born 1954) is a mathematician and mathematical physicist who works as a professor of mathematics at the Georgia Institute of Technology.

-Loss obtained his Ph.D. in 1982 from ETH Zurich, with a dissertation on the three-body problem jointly supervised by Walter Hunziker and Israel Michael Sigal.
+Loss obtained his Ph.D. in 1982 from the ETH Zurich, with a dissertation on the three-body problem jointly supervised by Walter Hunziker and Israel Michael Sigal.

-With Elliott H. Lieb he is the author of the textbook Analysis (Graduate Studies in Mathematics 14.
-American Mathematical Society, 1997; 2nd ed., 2001).
+He coauthors the graduate textbook Analysis (Graduate Studies in Mathematics 14.
+American Mathematical Society, 1997; 2nd ed., 2001) with Elliott H. Lieb.

 In 2012, he became one of the inaugural fellows of the American Mathematical Society, and was elected as a Foreign Corresponding Member of the Chilean Academy of Sciences.
 He is one of the 2015 winners of the Humboldt Prize.